 Trying to round up the talk on a positive note, which was another challenge again:

-2. France has banned platic cups, cutlery and plates.
-And some free trade groups said that was against the law as presumably they want to sell whatever they want, however destructive.
+2. France has banned plastic cups, cutlery and plates.
+Some free trade groups have argued that this was against the law as presumably they want to sell whatever they want, however destructive.